thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 The repeating aspect of our sorting function will be accomplished by simply calling our sorting function again on each of our left and right groups.
 Defining a function in terms of itself?
 What a concept!

-Because concatenation is done only once at the end of our sorting function, we’ll wrap <code>concat</code> around the body of our function so that all the recursions take place before the concatenation.
-Also, the first element that we use to compare to the rest of our elements will need to be concatenated between the left and right groups.
-It must be placed in a vector because <code>concat</code> works on collections.
+Because concatenation is done only once at the end of our sorting function, we’ll pass the left group, first number and right group all to <code>concat</code> so that all the recursions take place before the concatenation.
+The first element that we use to compare to the rest of our elements must be placed in a vector because <code>concat</code> works on collections.
 Try <code>concat</code> with a naked scalar type and you’ll see it throws an error.

 <pre><code class="language-klipse">
 (concat [1 2 3] 4 [5 6 7])